 Pharmacists practice in a wide variety of practice sites within the health care field.
 The majority of licensed pharmacists work in community pharmacies where they have responsibility for the medication and healthcare needs of individuals in their community who seek their services.
+There are also many other exciting areas of practice for pharmacists today.
 Licensed pharmacists may also work in hospitals, in clinics and other ambulatory care settings, or in research and teaching, in the pharmaceutical industry and government laboratories.
 Hospital pharmacists are primarily responsible for assuring the appropriate use of medicines by institutionalized patients, and may also be involved in the development of institutional guidelines for use of medicines.
-Research-focused pharmacists are generally involved in the development of new medicines and dosage forms, in the determination of how medicines.
+Research-focused pharmacists are generally involved in the development of new medicines and dosage forms, in the determination of how medicines alleviate disease, and in the assessment of the social and economic factors influencing the use of medicines.
 As professors/teachers they may be involved in the education of pharmacy students and pharmacy technicians.
 Industrial pharmacists might work in sales, drug information, regulatory affairs, production, quality control or research within the pharmaceutical industry.
 Government departments with public health concerns also employ pharmacists in analytical or toxicology laboratories, as inspectors, health supplies officers or in the armed forces.
 These areas are outlined more fully under the following headings: